-orientation.psu.edu/testing
+orientation.psu.edu/testina

 The ALEKS Math Assessment evaluates a student's readiness to take college-level math and science courses.
 Since these courses are demanding, it is important for students to begin in the course most likely to lead to success.
-Students will not be permitted to take a course unless they have demonstrated readiness.
-Students complete ALEKS prior to attending New Student Orientation.
+Students will not be permitted to take a course unless they have demonstrated readiness - either through the ALEKS Math Assessment or by completing high school calculus.
+Students required to complete ALEKS will do so prior to attending New Student Orientation.
 Students wishing to retake ALEKS to improve their score may do so by using the learning modules within ALEKS.
 Students may retake the assessment up to two more times after using the learning modules (for a total of three attempts).
-Access to ALEKS ends at the conclusion of your student's first drop-add period.
+Access to ALEKS ends at the conclusion of your student's first dropadd period.